 Dismantling of the ECCS tanks and other components (2016).

-Non-contaminated materials and systems in controlled areas have been dismantled and partially sent to the final characterization in order to release them.
+Non-contaminated materials and systems in controlled areas have been dismantled and the produced spools partially sent to the final characterization in order to release them.

 Some of the main constraints reported in the decommissioning licence require the availability of storage buildings, treatment and conditioning facilities and of a suitable radwaste system to manage waste and liquid effluents before starting decommissioning activities: